confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 by dropping the table with the DROP TABLE statement.

 Also, when you provide the SOURCE clause, the table is created as read-only.
-For a read-only table, INSERT statements and the DELETE TOPIC on DROP TABLE statements aren't be permitted.
+For a read-only table, INSERT statements and the DELETE TOPIC on DROP TABLE statements aren't permitted.

 To disable the SOURCE table feature, set `ksql.source.table.materialization.enabled` to `false` in your ksqlDB server properties file.